 Duffell has worked to ensure that the Research Park and TBI strategic plans complement those of key partners such as the Greater Fort Lauderdale Alliance and Business Development Board of Palm Beach County, the two economic development organizations in the Research Park’s service area, as well as that of Florida Atlantic University (FAU), its primary academic and research partner.
 In doing so, he has forged links between Research Park companies and the student and faculty body at FAU that have resulted in new research projects and employment of FAU graduates by Research Park tenants.

-The International Economic Development Council (IEDC) recognized the Research Park’s accomplishments for the past two consecutive years with silver awards for excellence in economic development in 2013 and 2014.
 Duffell’s personal achievements include being named a 2015 Palm Beach Ultimate CEO by the South Florida Business Journal and being recognized in January 2015 as a “40 Under 40 Rising Star in Economic Development” by Development Counsellors International (DCI) at the International Economic Development Council (IEDC) Leadership Summit.
-In addition, the Florida Economic Development Council (FEDC), honored him as the “young economic development professional” in 2013.

 Prior to joining the Research Park at Florida Atlantic University, Duffell was Senior Vice President for Recruitment, Retention & Expansion at the Business Development Board of Palm Beach County, Inc. In that capacity, he led the local team that successfully secured the Max Planck Society’s decision to create its first Western Hemisphere institute in Jupiter, Florida.

 In 2000 he was conferred the degree of Master of Arts (Hons) in European Studies by the University of Aberdeen and in 2015 earned a master of business administration (MBA) from Florida Atlantic University.